ebruchez/ebruchez.github.io/pages/computer-collection.md

 <figure>
     <img src="/assets/pages/computer-vintage/atari-1040-ste.webp"/>
     <figcaption>
         1990 - Atari 1040 STE.
-This was my own personal computer from the late 1980s to the early 1990s, and the first I bought with my own money on September 22, 1990, for CHF 1,490.
+This was my own personal computer in the early 1990s, and the first I bought with my own money on September 22, 1990, for CHF 1,490.
 I only used it with the built in floppy drive, and used it for programming, word processing, and the music program Cubase.
     </figcaption>